Research on Education Strategies to

 About the Research Team

-The study team includes researchers from the University of Chicago Consortium on School Research and district staff from the Chicago Public Schools’ Department of Literacy; Curriculum, Instruction and Digital Learning (CIDL); and External Research.
+The study team includes researchers from the University of Chicago Consortium on School Research and CPS district staff from the Departments of Literacy and Curriculum, Instruction, and Digital Learning, as well as the external research team.

 Research Team Members